Julia Gresty UKCP Registered

 A more recent learning edge is to use an Integral lens to enforce map the exploration in supervision sessions.
 This is informed from the work of the philosopher Ken Wilber.
 If this interests you too please mention this when contacting me.

-I am happy to do some supervision sessions by telephone or through an encrypted video conferencing platform along side face to face supervision.
+I am happy to do some supervision sessions by telephone or through an encrypted video conferencing platform along side face to face supervision when safe to do so.